dindinoh/tentog/README.md

 Keys in status window:
 * u      : update status window
-* e      : enter edit line
+* TAB      : enter edit line

 In edit mode
 * /follow https://tent.tent.is  : follow specified entity
-* esc    : stop editing
+* TAB    : stop editing
 * <enter> post what you have written in edit line